 - Energy Education and Training: Energy Lesson Plans, Curriculum, and Educational Materials Includes energy lesson plans and educational resources for all levels, including higher education.
 A service of the U.S. Dept. of Energy.

 - Association for Career and Technical Education Founded in 1926, the ACTE is "the largest national education association dedicated to the advancement of education that prepares youth and adults for successful careers."
 Site includes a Resource Center (with a lesson plan library).

-- International Technology Education Association Founded in 1939, the ITEA is "devoted to enhancing technology education through technology, innovation, design, and engineering experiences at the K-12 school levels."
+- International Technology and Engineering Educators Association Founded in 1939, the ITEA is "devoted to enhancing technology education through technology, innovation, design, and engineering experiences at the K-12 school levels."
 Site includes professional/curriculum development, publications, and TE resources.